 information security

-In edition No. 35 of Information Security Week, Apple authorizes the installation of malware on its system, children's apps removed from the Play Store, a new scam on WhatsApp, leaks of American voters' data and much more.
+In issue #35 of Information Security Week, Apple authorizes the installation of malware on its system, children's apps removed from the Play Store, a new scam on WhatsApp, a leak of American voters' data, and much more.

 News